 Step 4 When you tap enter, you will be asked the password for the administrator account.
 As you type the password, no text will be there in the terminal window.
 Depending on the drive, this process could take a while.
 Once the window reports ‘Done’, you can close the drive.

 Then turn on your Mac, and as soon as you hear the startup sound, press the Option key and keep it pressed.
-Within a few seconds, you will get a screen that asks you to select the appropriate hard drive for booting from.
-In this screen, select the one on which you have installed macOS Sierra, and you will soon have your Mac running Sierra!
+Within a few seconds, you will get a screen that asks you to select the appropriate hard drive for booting.
+On this screen, select the one on which you have installed macOS Sierra, and you will soon have your Mac running Sierra!

 Any changes or files that you make can be stored on your Mac as well, so you do not have to worry about where your data is.
 This can be a great way to have the same OS on your personal as well as work Macs.
 Thus, now, you do not have to bother about freeing up your Mac’s drives or separately downloading it for every PC in the house- just configure it once on an external hard drive, and everything else is taken care of!